bonitasoft/bonita-doc/md/processes.md

 6. Press the _**Enter**_ key
 7. Click on the _Save_ button

-All of what fallows belongs to the [Live update feature](live-update.md) and are only available in for the Enterprise, Performance, and Efficiency editions.

 ## Start a case for another user
-This feature is available with the Efficiency, Performance and Enterprise editions.
+This feature is available with the Enterprise, Performance, and Efficiency editions.
 To start a case for another user:
 1. Go to _BPM_>_Processes_ (Administrators) or _Processes_ (Process Managers)
 2. Select the process and click on the _Start for_ button.